ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

 ~~~~~~~~~~~~~~~
 Follow the DRY principle, which states that "Every piece of knowledge
 must have a single, unambiguous, authoritative representation within a
-system".
-Attempt to follow this unless it overly complicates code.
+system."
+Attempt to follow this unless it overly complicates the code.
 For example, the following example converts Fahrenheit to Celsius
 twice.
 This now requires the developer to maintain two separate lines
 that do the same thing: